ymdatta/ASE_Spring24_Project/src/gate.md

 ```
 Note the called to `small()`.
 This illustrates another important
 principles.
 Two numbers from the same distribution are the insignificantly
-differrent if they differ by less than a small amount.
+different if they differ by less than a small amount.
 This knowledge
 lets us rule out trivial results.

 Next we run GATE and report the average and optimal results